flash-50px.png

 A Historic Space

 This classic, industrial-style building has undergone an extensive restoration under the direction of current owner David Hoffman.
 The structural rehab, which included the addition of plumbing, heating/cooling systems, windows, and electrical lighting, was undertaken to preserve the legacy of his father, “Ned” Hoffman (1917–1991), a well-known sculptor who used the building as his studio from 1955 until his death.
 As part of the renovation, the basement was transformed into an inviting and suitable space to house the permanent collection of the elder Hoffman’s work, including finished bronze bust portraits, plaster casts and molds, and plasticine maquettes.
-The upstairs is now an open, flexible space conducive to exhibitions and events.
+The upstairs is now an open, flexible space to accommodate exhibitions.

 History-1.jpg